bigcommerce/dev-docs/docs/api-docs/storefront/store-front-graphql-api/graphql-storefront-api-overview.md

 ### Note

-> * The GraphQL Storefront API is currently in open beta and only sandbox stores are being accepted into the program at this time
+> * GraphQL Storefront API is currently in open beta and only sandbox stores are being accepted into the program at this time
-> * This API officially supports only Stencil themes at this time.
+> * Only Stencil themes are supported at this time.

-### Theme Support

->

 </div>
 </div>